rfrost-xyz/rfrost-xyz-website/content/about.md

 date-from="Oct 2011"
 date-to="Aug 2017" >}}

-* Visualisation studio producing marketing visualisations for multiple UK house builders.
-Collaborated with 20 person team producing visualisations for multiple house-builders, developers and architects.
+* Visualisation studio producing marketing imagery and animations for house-builders, developers and architects.
-* Responsible for running all aspects of Zing Studios Ltd.2004
-* Produced high quality multi-stage architectural visualisations, creating visualisations to assist with design and build, assistance with planning, and marketing imagery.
+* Produced high quality multi-stage architectural visualisations to assist with design and build, assistance with planning, and marketing imagery.
 * Handled all client relations.
-Coordinated, managed and scheduled sub-contractors.
+Coordinated and managed sub-contractors.
-* Integrated advanced Nuke compositing workflow to deliver large scale multi site phase outputs to developers on schedule.
-* Developed a library of procedural materials in Substance, for use in renders and realtime solutions for clients.
+* Developed custom library of procedural materials through Substance 3D Designer.
+* Utilised Nuke to composite images and animations in an efficient manner.
+* Developed applications in Unreal Engine, for developers to display site information in sales suites.

 {{< /timeline >}}

+{{< software-intro >}}

 {{< software Modelling >}}
 ![logo-3dsmax](../images/clear.svg "3DS Max")